cannicj/Digital-Tools/README.md

 4. Run the docker container: docker run -p 8888:8888 [name of image]
 5. Copy the token given in the terminal when the container is run
 6. Access http://localhost:8888/ and enter the token in the "Password or token" field
-7. Explore the repository or run the notebooks
+7. Explore the repository or run the notebooks.
+8. To compile report run pdflatex command on 0.0_main.tex or Presentation.tex